LeePedersen/beep-boop/README.md

 _Input: "4"_
 _Output: "0, 1, 2, 3, 4"_

-_For input number 3, program returns "sorry dave"
+_The program returns "sorry dave" when input is 3_
 _Input: 3_
 _Output: "I'm sorry, Dave.
 I'm afraid I can't do that."_

-_For input numbers that contain 2's and 1's, program returns, respectively, boops and beeps
+_For input numbers that contain 2's and 1's, program returns, respectively, boops and beeps_
 _Input: 2_
 _Output: "boop"_

-_For multiple digit input numbers, program replaces whole number with replacement text
+_For multiple digit input numbers, program replaces whole number with replacement text_
 _Input: 14_
 _Output: beep_